alsh4nesali/alsh4nesali/README.md

 # Hi, I'm Al-Shane Sali 👨🏻‍💻👋

-Front-End Web Developer from Zamboanga City, Philippines, You can check my Personal Porfolio on https://shanedev.netlify.app/, i've been working freelance and studying web development since 2020 and, yes..I enjoy every moment of it!
+Back-End Web Developer from Zamboanga City, Philippines, You can check my Personal Porfolio on https://shanedev.netlify.app/, i've been working freelance and studying web development since 2020 and, yes..I enjoy every moment of it!

 - ➤ 🌱 Studying Javascript,Angular,TypeScript and Laravel.
 - ➤ ⚡ Finished several Projects using PHP and Laravel.